Deutsche Telekom to offer firms 'clean pipe' against hackers

-BONN, Germany Deutsche Telekom said it would launch a secure internet service next year for smaller companies that find it hard to pay for defenses against sophisticated forms of cyber crime.
+BONN, Germany, Nov 11 Deutsche Telekom said it would launch a secure internet service next year for smaller companies that find it hard to pay for defences against sophisticated forms of cyber crime.

 The firm presented the plan at a cyber security conference at its Bonn headquarters as a diplomatic row rages between the United States and Europe over spying accusations.